-Participant Funded Transmission - transmission upgrades would be paid for by those requesting the upgrades consistent with FERC criteria.
+Participant Funded Transmission - authorizes FERC to approve of participant funding plans for transmission upgrades that would be paid for by those requesting the upgrades without requiring participation in an RTO or ISO.

-Transmission Reliability Standards - standards would be FERC approved, mandatory, and enforceable with penalty provisions.
+Transmission Reliability Standards - standards will be FERC approved, mandatory, and enforceable with penalty provisions.